 THE BEST, MOST AFFORDABLE FABRIC…

-So the first thing that I did to prepare to make my diy velvet pumpkins was to find an affordable fabric that would be light weight and have the quality to compete with the pros (the pros use silk velvet, and that’s not in this girl’s price range, either)!
-I found New Fabrics Daily, however, I also found an alternative fabric on Amazon! *cue angels singing*…
+So the first thing that I did to prepare to make my diy velvet pumpkins was to find an affordable fabric that would be lightweight, have some stretch, and look great for the project (the pros use silk velvet, which is absolutely gorgeous and creates an heirloom-quality pumpkin, but wouldn’t work in the price range for this project)!

 Not only does New Fabrics Daily offer a HUGE selection of weaves and colors of velvet, they offer all KINDS of fabrics for the crafter, home designer, and seamstress, all at FANTASTIC prices!